MrGG14/Electricity-Price-Forecast-TFT/README.md

 - `old/`: Old, unused files.
 - `src`: Main folder where EDA, modelling and experiments are implemented.
 - `src/models/`: Contains the implementation of the ARIMA, LSTM and CNN models evaluated in this study.
-- `predictions/`: Contains the results of the best TFT models and the test predictions.
+- `plots/`: Contains plots generated in the project.
+Contains both the results of the best TFT models and its interpretability plots.
 - `README.md`: This README file.
 - `tfg_etsiinf_NicolasVega`: Complete thesis.